Calling our next Belfast City Youth Council

 The United Nations Convention on the rights of the Child (UNCRC) is a list of rights created to protect all children and young people and make sure they have everything they need to live a happy and healthy life.

-The work of the Belfast Youth Forum is guided by the UNCRC, in particular:
+The work of the Belfast City Youth Council is guided by the UNCRC, in particular:

 - Article 2 - Children and young people should not be discriminated against